jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - 8.3.2 Risk analysis and mitigation
     - Risk management is at the center of secure software development, in particular regarding the mapping of identified risks and implemented controls
         - this is a difficult part of secure software dev, especially related to auditing
-    - Threat modeling is important dev teams, and particularly in DevSecOps
+    - Threat modeling is important to dev teams, and particularly in DevSecOps
     - Assessors are also interested in the linkages between the software dev and risk management programs
         - software projects should be tracked in the org’s risk matrix, to ensure the dev team is connected to the broader risk management efforts, and not working in isolation

 [8.4](#8.4) Assess security impact of acquired software (OSG-9 Chpts 16,20)
 - 8.4.1 Commercial-off-the-shelf (COTS)
+    - **Commercial Off-the-Shelf (COTS)**: software elements, usually apps, that are provided as finished products (not intended for alteration by or for the end-user)
-    - Most widely used commercial-off-the-shelf (COTS) software products have had security researchers (both benign and malicious) tested
+    - Most widely used commercial-off-the-shelf (COTS) software products have been security researcher (both benign and malicious) tested
         - researching discovered vulnerabilities and exploits can help us understand how seriously the vendor takes security
         - for niche products, you should research vendor certifications, such as ISO/IEC 27034 Application Security
-        - other than secure coding certification, you can look for overall information security management system (ISMS) certifications such as ISO/IEC 27001 and FedRAMP (which are difficult to obtain, and how the vendor is serious about security)
+        - other than secure coding certification, you can look for overall information security management system (ISMS) certifications such as ISO/IEC 27001 and FedRAMP (which are difficult to obtain, and show that the vendor is serious about security)
     - If you can talk with a vendor, look for processes like defensive programming, which is a software development best practice that means as code is developed or reviewed, they are constantly looking for opportunities for things to go badly
         - e.g. treating all input routines as untrusted until proven otherwise